AbolDev/File-Manager/README.md

 ### Explanation

-1. **Clone the repository:** First, clone the File-Manager repository from GitHub and navigate into the project directory.
+1. **Install necessary packages:** Update the package list and install `git`, `screen`, and `python3-venv` to set up the environment.

-2. **Install `python3-venv`:** Ensure that Python virtual environment package is installed on your system.
+2. **Clone the repository:** Clone the File-Manager repository from GitHub and navigate into the project directory.

 3. **Set up a virtual environment:** Create and activate a Python virtual environment named `myenv` to isolate project dependencies.

 4. **Install dependencies:** Use pip to install all necessary Python packages listed in the `requirements.txt` file.

-5. **Start the web application:** Run the `app.py` script to start the File-Manager web application locally.
+5. **Start the web application:** Prepare the `start-app.sh` script to run without carriage return characters and execute it to start the File-Manager web application locally.

 6. **Access the application:** Open a web browser and go to `http://server_ip:8000` to use the File-Manager application.